 One reader accused Oyster Bay of “defrauding the customer,” adding, “Don’t these businesses know the definition of lying?”

 Another commenter said energy fees, at least the way Permadi described them, ought to be illegal.

 “Any hotel that pulls these undisclosed fees is a total fraud,” he wrote.
 “Obviously they want to present a lower price to the unsuspecting customer in order to get their business, knowing that most travelers in a foreign city won’t walk away from a confirmed reservation.”

-Would a new story about Oyster Bay’s energy fee make any difference in the way it was perceived?
+Would a new story about Oyster Bay’s energy fee make any difference in how people perceive it?

 The hotel apparently thinks so.
-It believes the complaint was made by a guest who glossed over several key facts, didn’t do his homework and then complained to a consumer advocate who didn’t bother to confirm the veracity of his story.
-With these new facts revealed, Oyster Bay’s reputation would be cleared.
+It believes that the complaint came from a guest who glossed over several key facts, didn’t do his homework, and then complained to a consumer advocate who didn’t bother to confirm the veracity of his story.
+With these new facts revealed, Oyster Bay would clear its reputation.

 Who’s right?
 As always, I’ll leave the verdict to you.